 Many applications in today's data centers require 10Gb of bandwidth for data path interfaces.
 When the data center is migrating from copper media with 10Gb bandwidth to fiber media, most network administrators have encountered the problem of too low fiber transmission speed.
 To connect more than 330 feet of cable-this is the maximum length that copper wire can support, many people use fiber optic cables with SX--type transceivers or light guides.
-SX-type optical cables are common in small pluggable formats and can be laid for distances of nearly 700 feet.
+SX-type optical cables made by our fiber optic products supplier are common in small pluggable formats and can be laid for distances of nearly 700 feet.

 Today, when the form factor of SFP is common, the switches and optical fiber type modules are independent of each other.
 As long as the fiber optic cable types match, the factor of the module form is not important.
 And that makes it possible to connect different forms of 10Gb platform modules with different types of platforms.